mianzaindev-mz/Al-Huda/README.md

-# 🕌 Al-Huda — Islamic AI Assistant
+# 🕌 Al-Huda — Islamic AI Assistan

 Al-Huda is an AI-powered Islamic knowledge assistant that provides accurate, verified information from the Quran and Hadith.
 It uses a **Retrieval-Augmented Generation (RAG)** approach — your questions are matched against 145,000+ indexed passages from authentic Islamic texts before being answered by Mistral AI.